lovrosdu/klor/doc/04-deployment.md

 ```

 Note that the drivers come with some hardcoded data for the purposes of the example.
-In particular, the `Seller`'s catalogue is the map `{"To Mock A Mockingbird" 50}` if `nil` is given.
+In particular, the catalogue used by `run-seller` defaults to the map `{"To Mock A Mockingbird" 50}` if `nil` is given.
-Similarly, the `Buyer`'s order is merged with the default map `{:title "To Mock A Mockingbird" :budget 50 :address "Some Address 123"}`.
+Similarly, the order provided to `run-buyer` order is merged with the default map `{:title "To Mock A Mockingbird" :budget 50 :address "Some Address 123"}`.

 Now we can run the `Seller` on a separate thread with some logging enabled: `(run-seller nil :forever true :log true)`.
 This will start the server and run in a loop forever, accepting one `Buyer` at a time.